nschaffner/oneTimePad/README.md

     compileall

 ### Example
-Here is an example run of oneTimePad:
+Here is an example run of the five programs in oneTimePad:

 ![](example-output.png)